 Pineapple Ginger Soda Recipe (Easy, Natural Ferment)

-This refreshing, naturally fermented, homemade pineapple ginger soda is so easy to make, and sooo delicious!
-This is easily my family’s favorite fermented beverage, and I’m sure your family will love it, too.
+Pineapple ginger soda is so easy to make, and sooo healthy, delicious and refreshing!
+This is easily my family’s favorite lacto-fermented beverage, and I’m sure your family will love it, too.

-We are from Jamaica, and it is reminiscent of Jamaican pineapple ginger soda, except so much better!
+It is reminiscent of Jamaican pineapple ginger soda, except so much better!
 And did I mention healthy?
-This fermented pineapple juice
+This fermented pineapple juice tastes good, and is good for you, too!

 If you have a picky family, fermented drinks such as this one are great to get them started enjoying the health benefits of natural probiotics.
 It is well-received by picky children.
 This drink is safe for those on the candida diet, GAPS diet, SIBO diet, etc. Ahh, finally something you can enjoy!

 This drink requires using an active ginger bug as the starter.
-A ginger bug is basically a “sourdough starter” for fermented beverages such as this pineapple ginger soda.
-You can learn how to make a ginger bug here.
+A ginger bug is starter culture, basically a “sourdough starter” for fermented beverages such as this one or this raw ginger beer soda.
+You can learn how to make a ginger bug by clicking here.

 Can I use water kefir instead of ginger bug?